Travel advice for Nepal

 Nepal is broadly temperate, with four main seasons centred around the summer monsoon from June to September.
 The build up to the monsoon is stiflingly hot with afternoon clouds and rain showers.
 The subsequent monsoon brings relief with a drop in temperatures and the heavy rains bring the countryside into bloom.

 While winter is mostly clear and stable it can also be seriously cold in trekking areas.
-Spring sees warm weather, while the months of autumn are clear, dry and fresh after the recent rains.
+Spring sees warm weather, while the months of fall are clear, dry and fresh after the recent rains.

 Nepalis welcome the monsoon, the timing of which may vary by a few weeks every year, but typically begins in mid-June and peters out in the last weeks of September.